nelliemckesson/devops-fg2/readme.md

 * if the test suite passes, the CI server might deploy the code to a staging or even production server

-Some key examples of CI servers include:

-* Jenkins
-* Travis
-* others...

 ## The cloud is the default deployment platform.